Latest Legal News

 One out of 70 women are diagnosed with this form of cancer and around 14,000 die annually from it.
 It is the fifth leading cause of cancer-related deaths among women.

 Some researchers estimate that there may be as many as 2,100 cases of the diagnosed ovarian cancer annually in the U.S. causally linked to talcum powder use.
 Studies suggesting a link between talc use and ovarian cancer date back to the 1980s with research starting in the 1970s on this issue.
 They estimate that the risk of ovarian cancer through regular talcum powder use increases by about 35 percent.
+If you or a loved one was affected, contact us today to learn more about your rights.

 Related Articles